The Confess Project: Starting a mental-health movement in Black barbershops

 Without treatment, mental problems are more likely to progress.
-This can cause clinical depression, relationships issues, and other severe health problems.
+This can cause clinical depression, relationship issues, and other severe health problems.
 “In the Black community – with males, period – we keep a lot of stuff bottled in,” explains Confess Project barber Carlin Brown.
 “My friend committed suicide.
 I haven’t felt a pain like that ever.”

-Why Black Owned Barbershops?
+Why Black-Owned Barbershops?

-Barbershops are a mainstay of Black communities, with over 100,000 barbers providing services across the U.S., in rural, suburban, and urban areas.
+Barbershops are a mainstay of Black communities, with over 100,000 barbers providing services across the U.S. in rural, suburban, and urban areas.
 Barbershops provide a space for Black men across generations to come together, get to know each other, and talk.

 Barbers are considered “gatekeepers” because they are active community members well-positioned to help others and share information.
 “Barbershops have always been seen as a way to get information out,” says Lewis.
 “It’s been done like this since the 60s, during the civil rights era when they organized in barbershops.”